Xr1stos/Music-video-similarity/README.md

 # Music video similarity
-Author: Christos Platias

 Predicting video clip similarity using  image and audio features, as well as  audio features from spotify.

 # File descriptions: